-The average annual expenditure on underground conversion is approx. \$500,000.
+The average annual budget for ongoing underground conversion projects such as these is \$500,000.

 5.10 NEW CONSUMER GENERATED NETWORK EXPENDITURE

 5.10.1 Background

 Tasman District has experienced steady population growth in recent years.
 This has created a growing demand for residential land and in turn provides a stimulus for the business sector as the local economy expands.